wannier-developers/wannier90/docs/docs/user_guide/wannier90/files.md

 The header provides some basic information about `wannier90`, the authors, the code version and release, and the execution time of the current run.
-The header looks like the following different (the string might slightly change across different versions):
+The header looks like the following (the string might slightly change across different versions):

 ```vi title="Output file"